Annbless/DUTCode/README.md

 ## Introduction

-<p align="justify">This repository contains the code, models, test results for the paper <a href="">DUT: Learning Video Stabilization by Simply Watching Unstable Videos</a>.
+<p align="justify">This repository contains the code, models, test results for the paper <a href="https://arxiv.org/pdf/2011.14574.pdf">DUT: Learning Video Stabilization by Simply Watching Unstable Videos</a>.
 It contains a keypoint detetcion module for robust keypoint detection, a motion propagation module for grid-based trajectories estimation, and a trajectory smoothing module for dynamic trajectory smoothing.
 The DUT model is totally unsupervised and just need unstable videos for training.

 <p align="justify">We have released the inference code, a pretrained model, which can be found in section <a href="#inference-code"><i>inference code</i></a> for more details.
 The inference code for DIFRINT and StabNet are also included in this repo.</p>